philchalmers/Spower/README.md

 various inputs, where below a sample size of $N=200$ is supplied (`n = 100` per group) and a Cohen’s $d$ of .5 (medium effect).
-This returns a single $p$-value given the null hypotheses tested of no mean difference, which in this single case returns a ‘suprising’ result given this null position tested.
+This returns a single $p$-value given the null hypotheses tested of no mean difference, which in this single case returns a ‘surprising’ result given this null position tested.

 ``` r
 library(Spower)